Injured stonemasons better compensated through individual litigation

 “The best option for injured workers in silicosis cases is to bring individual claims in this instance and not a class action,” Mr Singh said.

 “An individual claim is tailored for a particular person’s needs and if their life expectancy is reduced by reason of exposure then a claim can be fast-tracked for early resolution.

 “Individual actions are a quick and effective form of litigation.”

 The Shine Lawyers’ national special counsel for dust disease said the law recognises the employer owes the worker a duty of care.

-“When the duty of care has been breached by the employer it gives the worker a very strong claim to recover compensation for the pain and suffering and resulted losses, including income losses, because many of these workers cannot work again,” he said.
+“When the duty of care has been breached by the employer it gives the worker a very strong claim to recover compensation for the pain and suffering and resulted in losses, including income losses because many of these workers cannot work again,” he said.

 About Shine Lawyers

 Shine Lawyers has been operating for more than 40 years as a leading law company and specialises in damages-based plaintiff litigation.

 It has 39 branches spanning across Australia and New Zealand.

 The leading national company has delivered justice to more than 40,000 people to date.